Welcome to The Commentator!

 The Commentator is opposed to all forms of totalitarianism, racism, anti-Semitism, supremacism, sexism, and discrimination against people who make lifestyle choices inside and outside conventional norms with consenting adults.

 It believes in robust but reasoned debate, and avers that truth is always a defence.

 Writing for us

 We're always on the look out for new talent.
-If you have something to say, whether its 200 words or just a video you've seen (a blog), or a full opinion piece of 600-1500 words, then send it on over to submissions[at]thecommentator.com.
+If you have something to say, whether its 200 words or just a video you've seen, a blog, or a full opinion piece of 500-1200 words, then send it on over to submissions[at]thecommentator.com.

-If you have tips for news stories, or want to sponsor our work, advertise with us or ask us to review something, drop a note to raheem[at]thecommentator.com, who will probably only be too happy to help!
-Probably.
+If you have tips for news stories, or want to sponsor our work, advertise with us or ask us to review something, drop a note to robin[at]thecommentator.com, who will be only too happy to help!

-Please note we reserve the right, for the sake of transparency and because of various amounts of abuse sent to us, to publish e-mails sent to any @thecommentator.com e-mail addresses or via our feedback form, to edit, remove, or authorise the cross-posting of any materials submitted to The Commentator.
+Please note, we reserve the right, for the sake of transparency and because of various amounts of abuse sent to us, to publish (or refer to lawyers) insulting and/or racist/anti-Semitic e-mails sent to any @thecommentator.com e-mail addresses or via our feedback form so as to expose the culprits.

 Interact with us!